nLab

 Idea

-A hypercomplex number system is an finite-dimensional algebra over the field of real numbers.
+A hypercomplex number system is a finite-dimensional unital algebra over the field \mathbb{R} of real numbers.
 A hypercomplex number is an element of one of these algebras.

 Examples by dimension

-• There is also only one hypercomplex number system of dimension 1, which is itself.
+• There is also only one hypercomplex number system of dimension 11, which is \mathbb{R} itself.

-• Up to isomorphism, there are three hypercomplex number systems of dimension 2, each of which is a commutative algebra.
-Since they each have one nontrivial automorphism (an involution called conjugation), there are only 3/2 of these algebras by groupoid cardinality.
+• Up to isomorphism, there are three hypercomplex number systems of dimension 22, each of which is a commutative algebra.
 Given the rule

-• Famous hypercomplex number systems of dimension 4 include the quaternions and the bicomplex number?s.
+• Famous hypercomplex number systems of dimension 44 include the quaternions and the bicomplex numbers.

 There is a thorough list of examples on the English Wikipedia.